Buyer Frequently Asked Questions

 Q. What should I consider when buying a home?

 A. When determining the requirements for your new home, it is best to first start with location.
 After you have determined where you want to live, then focus on the home itself.
 Be specific in the requirements that you want, realizing that you may never get all of them.
-Your home should fit way you live, with spaces and features that appeal you.
-Requirements should, at a minimum, include home style, size, number of bedrooms and bathrooms, parking requirements, lot size, and age of home.
+Your home should fit the way you live, with spaces and features that appeal you.
+Requirements should, at a minimum, include home style, size, number of bedrooms and bathrooms, room for adequate storage, parking requirements, lot size, and age of home.

 Q. What should I consider when identifying a community?

-A. Select a community that will allow you to best live your daily life.
-Are the quality of the schools important to you?
-Do you want access to shopping and public transportation?
-Is access to local facilities like libraries and museums important to you?
-Or do you prefer the peace and quiet of a rural community?
 When you find places that you like, talk to people who live there.
 They know the most about the area and will be your future neighbors.
-Another great way to check out an area is to speak with the mailman.
+Another great way to check out an area is to speak with the mail carrier.
 They know everything about the neighborhood and are a great resource.
 More than anything, you want a neighborhood where you feel comfortable.
 I always recommend driving or bicycling around neighborhoods at different times of day.
 Pay attention to how people maintain their yards, what cars they drive, and who you see outside.
+If you are comfortable, then consider the neighborhood.
+It’s a personal choice.

-Q. Should I really care about living in communities governed by a Home Owner’s or Condominium Association?
+Q. Should I really care about living in communities governed by a Homeowner’s or Condominium Association?

 A. It depends if these type of community fits your lifestyle.
-Communities governed by Home Owner (HOA) and Condominium Associations have rules and regulations governing the exterior of your home, including colors, landscaping, renovations, renters, etc. People who choose to live in one of these types of communities must ask themselves whether they would like living within the rules that provide for the uniformity of structures that these communities can afford their residents.
-You do get an opportunity to review the HOA or Condominium Association rules and regulations as part of the contract process.
-If you do not like any aspect of the rules and regulations, you can cancel the contract, without having to provide any reason to the seller.
+Communities governed by Homeowner (HOA) and Condominium Associations have rules and regulations governing the exterior of your home, including colors, landscaping, renovations, renters, etc. People who choose to live in one of these types of communities must ask themselves whether they would like living within the rules that provide for the uniformity of structures that these communities can afford their residents.
+You do get an opportunity to review the HOA or Condominium Association rules and regulations as part of the buying process.
+If you do not like any aspect of the rules and regulations, you may cancel the contract, without having to provide any reason to the seller.

 Q. How can I find out about local schools?